-Ten Internment Camps is a photography project that examines executive order 9066 and its impact on society and the environment, today.
+Ten Japanese Concentration Camps is a photography project that examines executive order 9066 and its impact on society and the environment, today.

 This project is timely and suitable for our current political climate.
 This installation will be exhibited in a variety of locations including; museums and galleries sponsored by Universities and Colleges in order to reach a range of viewers.

-I have currently visited three camps and will continue to travel to other seven sites as weather and funding permits me to do so. .
+I have currently visited eight of the camps and will continue to travel to other two sites once I have permission by enter the land in Arizona.

 Jeffersons House: The Family of Monticello